 Anti-fouling paint is a type of underwater hull paint, also known as bottom paint.
-These specialized coatings are designed for the exterior of the hull of a ship or boat, and combat the growth, as wells as, the detachment of underwater organisms, such as seaweed, algae and barnacles.
+These specialized coatings are designed for the exterior of the hull of a ship or boat and combat the growth, as wells as, the detachment of underwater organisms, such as seaweed, algae, and barnacles.
 These aquatic life forms bind to the hull and impact a vessel’s performance and longevity.

-Anti-fouling paints are often applied as one component of a multi-layering process which can have other benefits in addition to their antifouling properties, such as acting as a barrier against corrosion on metal hulls that will degrade and weaken the metal, or to improve the flow of water past the hull of a boat or yacht.
+Anti-fouling paints are often applied as one component of a multi-layering process which can have other benefits in addition to their antifouling properties, such as acting as a barrier against corrosion on metal hulls that will degrade and weaken the metal, or improving the flow of water past the hull of a boat or yacht.